 She has won numerous media awards.
-At Caldwell, she and a campus production team have won a number of Garden State Journalist Memorial Awards including one focusing on Caldwell College’s Department of Applied Behavior Analysis and its leading work in educating professionals to work with children on the autism spectrum.
+At Caldwell, she and a campus production team have won a number of Garden State Journalist Memorial Awards including one focusing on Caldwell University’s Department of Applied Behavior Analysis and its leading work in educating professionals to work with children on the autism spectrum.
 They also received a Telly award for their spot focusing on Caldwell’s Athletics Department’s engagement in the NCAA “I Chose Division II” program.

 Colette holds a B.A. in speech communications from West Chester University, West Chester, PA.
 She also studied at New Mexico State University as part of a national student exchange program.
-She holds an M.A. in pastoral ministry from Caldwell College.
+She holds an M.A. in pastoral ministry from Caldwell University.

 She is a member of the Public Relations Society of America.